qidi-community/Plus4-Wiki/content/chamber-temperature-manager/README.md

 ![Layer Change Macro Addition](./image.png)

-Prusa Slicer, Qidi Slicer, Qidi Studio, and others all have a similar machine code definition section within the printer definition.
+Prusa Slicer, Qidi Slicer, Qidi Studio, and others all have a similar machine code definition section within the Printer Settings.

 ## An Added Bonus